nfdi4cat/voc4cat/README.md

-# voc4cat - Vocaularies for Catalysis
+# voc4cat - Vocabularies for Catalysis

 This project is used to create and maintain SKOS-vocabularies for catalysis.
 It is maintained as part of the [NFDI4Cat](http://www.nfdi4cat.org) initiative.